stph/meteor-base-app/README.md

 meteor-base-app
 ===============

-a base app on meteor
+A base app on meteor